What is Economics?

 Economics can also be used in one’s personal life.
 Personal resources are scarce too.
 One can always use another dollar, hour of time, or skill.
 Achieving the most satisfactory allocation of one’s resources is a crucial life-skill.
 Studying allocation problems improves one’s ability to make daily decisions, as well as the occasional larger one.
 For example, should one pay cash, borrow, or sign a lease contract to get that car?
 Should one take out a home-equity loan to obtain funds to invest in the stock market?
 Should one open a 401K plan now or wait a year?
 Economists understand how to make these decisions.

 Economics is a social science that overlaps with many fields, including political science, geography, mathematics, sociology, psychology, engineering, law, medicine, and business studies.
 Several introductory courses are offered that students in other fields will find interesting.
 Examples are ECO 209 Introduction to Urban Economics, ECO 208 Introduction to Environmental Economics, and ECO 211 Introduction to Health Economics.
 ECO 181 Introduction to Macroeconomics and ECO 182 Introduction to Microeconomics are designed for anyone to find useful.
 Any 300- and 400-level course can be taken by any students who meet the prerequisites of that course.
 Many students in other fields study economics to be able to use economic analytical methods to complement their knowledge.

-To set up an appointment, email Xiaohui Ma and write “advisement request” in the subject line.
+To request an appointment, send an email (include your name, person number, and nature of request) and type “advisement request” in the subject line.